bashlund/riotjs-simple-router/README.md

 });
 ```

 `page1` in this case is the name of the route, which can be used to do `pushRoute()`.

 `match="^/page1[/]?$"` will perform a JavaScript `string.match` on the hash part of the url (everything from and including first `/`).
 All captured fields are passed to the `args` variable.

+`unmatch` same as `match` but if positive match then skip this route.

 `pushUrl` is an optional url (absolute or relative) which is the url to redirect to when doing `router.pushRoute("page1")`.

 `group` is an optional field which can be used to group urls and the effect is that `pages` is set as an active route with the same values as `page1`.

 `subGroup` if set then at least one route must match who has the subGroup set.
-Only applicable if `base` matches (if set).
+Only applicable if `base` matches (if base is set).
+For a route using `nomatch` which is skipped due to positive `nomatch` `subGroup` is ignored.

 `reroute` if set then immediately when the route is matched the URL is replaced with the pushURL of the reroute route.